DennisPing/SFML-Painting-App/Readme.md

 - Undo entire strokes of the paintbrush
 - Redo entire strokes of the paintbrush
 - Unlimited undo/redo (up to physical RAM capacity)
-- Free memory in the redo stack after drawing something
+- Free memory in the redo stack after drawing something new
 - No memory leaks because all pointers are implemented with `smart_ptr`
-- Smooth edge painting (no lag or stutter when using a large paintbrush on the edges)
+- Smooth window edge painting (no lag or stutter when using a large paintbrush on the window edges)
 - Antialiasing!
 No jagged edges because GPU is rendering the pixels.

 ## How to Build